Tiffany McCarty

-Tifanny Janea McCarty (born December 14, 1990) is an American soccer forward who plays for Þór/KA in the Úrvalsdeild kvenna.
+Tifanny Janea McCarty (born December 14, 1990) is an American soccer forward who last played for Þór/KA in the Úrvalsdeild kvenna.
 She previously played for the Houston Dash, and FC Kansas City, and Washington Spirit in the NWSL as well as Albirex Niigata Ladies in Japan's Nadeshiko League and Medkila IL in Norway.

 Early life

 McCarty attended St. John's College High School, where she finished her high school career as the all-time leading scorer in goals (191) and assists (74).
 Her 191 goals broke the Washington Metro area (including Washington D.C., Maryland and Virginia) scoring record.
 She led the WCAC Conference in scoring for four straight years while guiding St. Johns to two WCAC Conference Championships.
 In 2008, she was named a PARADE All-American.
 She was a three-time NSCAA/adidas High School All-American and a two-time NSCAA/adidas Youth All-American.
 She was named NSCAA/adidas South Regional All-American (2005–07) and State Player of the Year in the District of Columbia from 2005 to 2007.
 She was named Gatorade Player of the Year in the District of Columbia from 2005 to 2007.
 McCarty was named a top 25 recruit by Soccer Buzz and was a member of the Maryland state Olympic Development Program (ODP) squad from 2002 to 2007.
 She was also a member of the Region I Regional Team from 2003 to 2007.
 McCarty captained the ODP Regional championship team in 2005 and helped the Maryland squad to the 2006 ODP national championship.

 McCarty also played with the club team, Freestate Shooters.
 In 2004, she helped the team win the 2004 Maryland state cup championship.
 In 2007, as captain of the team, she led the team to the 2007 Region I Premier League championship and the 2007 US Club Soccer national championship.